Gravitational lensing inside and outside of a marginally unstable photon sphere in a general, static, spherically symmetric, and asymptotically-flat spacetime in strong deflection limits: Conclusion

 If the relation $\bar{d}_-=\bar{d}_+$ is also correct in other spacetimes, the relation would be used to check our numerical method.
-In the Hayward spacetime with the marginally unstable photon sphere, we have obtained $\bar{d}_+ \sim -5.60584$ and $\bar{d}_- \sim -5.69675$ in our method and they imply that the relation $\bar{d}_-=\bar{d}_+$ is almost held.
-We have approximately read $r_0 \rightarrow r_\mathrm{m}+0$ in Eqs.~(\ref{eq:Eiroa3}) and (\ref{eq:Eiroa4}) as $r_0=r_\mathrm{m}+5\times 10^{-5}M$ for numerical calculations to get the values of $\bar{c}_+$ and $\bar{d}_+$ and we have used $r_0=r_\mathrm{m}-5\times 10^{-5}M$ for numerical calculations of $r_0 \rightarrow r_\mathrm{m}-0$ in Eqs.~(\ref{eq:Eiroa3}) and (\ref{eq:Eiroa4}) to get the values of $\bar{c}_-$ and $\bar{d}_-$.
+In the Hayward spacetime with the marginally unstable photon sphere, we have obtained $\bar{d}_+ \sim -5.60958$ and $\bar{d}_- \sim -5.67374$ in our method and they imply that the relation $\bar{d}_-=\bar{d}_+$ is almost held.
+We have approximately read $r_0 \rightarrow r_\mathrm{m}+0$ in Eqs.~(\ref{eq:Eiroa3}) and (\ref{eq:Eiroa4}) as $r_0=r_\mathrm{m}+3\times 10^{-5}M$ for numerical calculations to get the values of $\bar{c}_+$ and $\bar{d}_+$ and we have used $r_0=r_\mathrm{m}-2.4\times 10^{-5}M$ for numerical calculations of $r_0 \rightarrow r_\mathrm{m}-0$ in Eqs.~(\ref{eq:Eiroa3}) and (\ref{eq:Eiroa4}) to get the values of $\bar{c}_-$ and $\bar{d}_-$.

-In the Hayward spacetime with the marginally unstable photon sphere, we have obtained $\bar{c}_{+} \sim 6.01322$ in our numerical method and its difference from the value of $\bar{c}_{+} \sim 6.01316$ in Chiba and Kimura \cite{Chiba:2017nml} is tiny but we have found that the value $\bar{c}_{+} \sim 4.95196$ obtained by the semi-analytic calculation in \cite{Tsukamoto:2020iez} should be modified.
+In the Hayward spacetime with the marginally unstable photon sphere, we have obtained $\bar{c}_{+} \sim 6.01324$ in our numerical method and its difference from the value of $\bar{c}_{+} \sim 6.01316$ in Chiba and Kimura \cite{Chiba:2017nml} is tiny but we have found that the value $\bar{c}_{+} \sim 4.95196$ obtained by the semianalytic calculation in Ref.~\cite{Tsukamoto:2020iez} should be modified.

+Thus, we conclude that our method gives the correct values of $\bar{c}_{\pm}$ and $\bar{d}_{\pm}$ and that the semianalytic method considered by the author previously in Ref.~\cite{Tsukamoto:2020iez} gives the correct value of $\bar{d}_{+}$ but not the vaild value of $\bar{c}_{+}$.
+We will revisit to modify the semianalytic calculation to obtain $\bar{c}_{\pm}$ correctly in forthcoming work~\cite{Igata:2026ivq}.

-Thus, we conclude that our extent Eiroa, Romero, and Torres's method to gravitational lensing of the rays just inside and outside of a marginally unstable photon sphere in a general, static, spherically symmetric, and asymptotically-flat spacetime in strong deflection limits~$b \rightarrow b_{\mathrm{m}} \pm 0$ gives the correct values of $\bar{c}_{\pm}$ and $\bar{d}_{\pm}$ and that the semi-analytic method considered by the author previously in Ref.~\cite{Tsukamoto:2020iez} gives the invalid values of $\bar{c}_{+}$ while it gives the correct values of $\bar{d}_{+}$.
+On this paper, we have concentrated on the extension of Eiroa, Romero, and Torres's method to gravitational lensing of the rays inside and outside of the marginally unstable photon sphere.
+One may expect that we can apply it to the deflection angles~(\ref{eq:def0}) in the strong deflection limits $b \rightarrow b_\mathrm{m} \pm 0$ in spacetimes with a photon sphere and an antiphoton sphere.
+As shown in Refs.~\cite{Shaikh:2019itn,Tsukamoto:2021fsz}, however, $r_0$ does not approach $r_\mathrm{m}$ but another value in the limit $b \rightarrow b_\mathrm{m} - 0$.
+Thus, the strong deflection limit $r_0 \rightarrow r_\mathrm{m} -0$ in Eqs.~(\ref{eq:Eiroa1})-(\ref{eq:Eiroa4}) is invalid and we need another extension of Eiroa, Romero, and Torres's method for the deflection angles~(\ref{eq:def0}) in the strong deflection limit $b \rightarrow b_\mathrm{m} - 0$ and it is left as a future work.